Seeking to put God's love into action, Habitat for Humanity of Boone County brings people together to build homes, communities and hope.

 Stacy Snively is the Secretary of the Board of Directors.
 Stacy grew up in Wabash, Indiana and graduated from Purdue University with a degree in Industrial Management and Manufacturing.
 After college, she started her career at Eli Lilly & Company, in Finance and Pharmaceutical Sales.
 After meeting her now husband, Scott, Stacy moved to Chicago and worked as a National Development Manager for Paul Hemmer Companies, a commercial construction and real estate company.
 Stacy took some time off to raise her young family while also working for Habitat for Humanity of Boone County along side then Executive Director, Steve Furste.
 Stacy worked with Steve from 2010 to 2015.
 She is now a full time real estate broker at Century 21 Scheetz and joined the Habitat for Humanity Boone County Board in January 2018.

-John Burkhardt has been a loyal volunteer with Boone County Habitat for Humanity since 2009.
+John Burkhardt is the chair of our Family Selection Committee and has been a loyal volunteer with Boone County Habitat for Humanity since 2009.
 John started working with Habitat to work with families and their finances.
 When an individual or family applies to our program people like John come alongside them to provide support, education and financial coaching.
-For the past 10 years John has served on our Board of Directors and he currently serves as the chair of our Family selection committee.
+For the past 10 years John has served on our Board of Directors.

 Brian Douglas became a Hoosier after graduating from Butler University in 1980.
 He has been a staff anesthesiologist at St. Vincent Hospital since 1988.
 Brian did his first Habitat blitz build in Americus Georgia in 2000, the resultant ZPC house was blessed by Jimmy and Rosalyn Carter.
 He recently joined Habitat Board, currently serves on The House That Beer Built team.
 He has a special interest in installation of hurricane clips, his clips were tested in a recent tornado in Lebanon, and passed.
 He and his wife Leigh Ann have three children, currently living in Michigan, Oregon and Texas.
 Brian hopes to engage in other Habitat missions as retirement arrives.